-We invest considerable time and research into refining and improving our lemon packing through innovation and are continuously in search of new techniques to refine how premium lemons are delivered to our consumers.
-In the second quarter of fiscal year 2016, our new lemon packing facility became operational, which has doubled our lemon packing capacity and has increased the efficiency and financial results of these operations.
+We invest considerable time and research into refining and improving our lemon packing through innovation and are continuously searching for new techniques to refine how premium lemons are delivered to our consumers.
+In fiscal year 2016, our updated lemon packing facility became operational which doubled our lemon packing capacity and increased the efficiency and financial results of these operations.

-Rental Operations Division
+Rental Operations Summary